UBMI-IFC/Tutoriales-IFC/autowebmaster_readme.md

 ### What it does

-__autoassetsmaster.sh__ is a script that parses the structure of a GitHub repository to be published as a GitHub Pages assetssite.
-Is meant to be used in cases where a repository contains multiple __markdown__ documents that are wanted to be published on the assetssite.
+__autowebmaster.sh__ is a script that parses the structure of a GitHub repository to be published as a GitHub Pages assetssite.
+Is meant to be used in cases where a repository contains multiple __markdown__ documents that are wanted to be published on the website.

 ___